WebAssembly/spec/spectec/test-prose/TEST.md

   a.
 Let val be fv_u1.
   b.
 If sx_u1? is not defined, then:
     1) Return val.
-2. Assert: Due to validation, fv_u1 is of the case PACK.
+2. Assert: Due to validation, fv_u1 is PACK.
 3. Let (PACK packtype i) be fv_u1.
 4. Assert: Due to validation, sx_u1? is defined.
 5. Let ?(sx) be sx_u1?.